Travelling solo in Shanghai will be one of the most stressful experiences of your entire life.

-To put that into perspective, £50 is roughly the cost of two weeks accommodation in China.
+To put that into perspective, £50 is roughly the cost of ten days in a hostel dorm room in China.

 Feeling only slightly better with this price I handed over the money and watched one of the girls leave with the host so that she could “pay via credit card”.

-As I sat silently cursing myself and my naivety, the remaining girl in the room quickly pulled out an advert for an acrobatic show that evening and asked if I wanted to buy a ticket from her so that we could go together.
+As I sat silently cursing myself, the remaining girl in the room quickly pulled out an advert for an acrobatic show that evening and asked if I wanted to buy a ticket from her so that we could go together.
 Thoroughly pissed off by this point, I glared at her and didn’t bother to respond, leaving us both sitting in silence while she stared at me awkwardly.

-Suddenly we’re back among the tourists and bright lights and one of the girls tells me they have to meet some other friends now.
-Relief.
+Suddenly we were back among the tourists and bright lights and one of the girls tells me they have to meet some other friends now.

 They asked me what my plans were for the rest of the day and as I started to tell them I noticed one of the girls with her arm outstretched behind my back.
 I swiftly turned around and caught her hand in my bag pulling out my purse.